How do you think most people abide by their new year’s resolutions of better fitness regimes?

 Commonly referred to as the intention-behavior gap, a company specializing in fitness such as 8Fit would have to address this discrepancy and mediate between the two in order to make an impact.

 How can that be done?

-According to academic publisher, Routledge, through detailed action planning, perceived self-efficacy, and self-regulatory strategies.
+According to an academic publisher, Routledge, through detailed action planning, perceived self-efficacy, and self-regulatory strategies.

 And so 8fit considered the content strategy for their campaign…

 Using Content as a Value Proposition

 Unlike other fitness apps, 8fit sought to bridge the intention-behavior gap and gain momentum in the market by using step-by-step instructions to explain how users can achieve their fitness goals.

 With personalized fitness content to help people stay active, 8fit was able to attract potential users to its online magazine and ultimately to their app, where they could continue to encourage audiences to adopt and maintain regular exercise.From beginners to active users, 8fit’s evergreen content included instructions for workouts, information about weight loss, and healthy recipes highlighting how easy it is to get fit.

 Motivating Through Tactical Implementation

 In order for audiences to succeed with their content, 8fit had to first get their content into the hands of the right users.
 That meant a powerful distribution plan, and an ability to target mobile users, particularly, of the iPhone variety.